luisdiher22/InsightForge-AI/README.md

 ## Error messages

-When the file is not reliable enough to analyze, I show clear messages like:
+When the file is not reliable enough to analyze, it will show clear messages like:

 - `No pude detectar KPIs`
 - `El archivo no parece tener columnas numéricas`